 And how so you may ask?
 Those details are listed clearly on their respective websites.

-So, what does that then mean for companies like Visa, Mastercard or even a digital banking app like PayPal?
+So, what does that then mean for companies like Visa, Mastercard, or even a digital banking app like PayPal?

-Practical uses of Crypto
+More practical uses of Crypto

-Its purpose, however, is actually about changing the way we transact and pay for goods and services.
+The purpose of ‘Cryptos’ running on the blockchain is, therefore, to change the way we transact and pay for goods and services.

 So, once you mine the currency (provided you have the infrastructure and pay the overheads), you can use it to get the things you need or must pay for.